cavielle/humanize-numbers-exercise/README.md

 # Humanize Numbers Exercise

-This project is just a simple exerise to write out a number in the english language.
+This project is just a simple exercise to write out a number in the english language.

 ## Install